hashicorp/terraform-provider-aws/website/docs/r/appmesh_mesh.html.markdown

 * `name` - (Required) The name to use for the service mesh.
 Must be between 1 and 255 characters in length.
 * `spec` - (Optional) The service mesh specification to apply.
-* `tags` - (Optional) A map of tags to assign to the resource.
+* `tags` - (Optional) Map of tags to assign to the resource.
 If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.

 The `spec` object supports the following: